VA puts regional director on leave after veteran found covered in ants at assisted-living facility

 An hour after being in the new room, he died.

-"I felt very small in the world Saturday when my dad died," she said.
+"I felt very small in the world... when my dad died," she said.
 "Now I am able to share his story and my dad matters to someone beyond me and my family.
 Now the world knows and the world cares that this happened."

 In a statement to CNN affiliate WSB, the VA said the bedrooms at the facility have been stripped, cleaned and inspected for ants.
 Other measures taken include the removal of open containers and food in the open being removed, staff making more room visits, daily pest control, a third-party exterminator visit and a future visit by a pest specialist from the VA.